ldelossa/blog/content/posts/gh-nvim.md

 This panel aggregates review comments, further organizing threaded comments by reviews.

+### Immediately approving a review

+The "GHApproveReview" command can be used to start a review and immediately approve it.
+This is helpful if you do not plan on making any comments and would simply like to approve the review with an optional comment.

 ## Working with Issues

 Issues can be previewed, opened, commented on, and browsed.